ianad/ianad/README.md

-This place is not a place of honor... no highly esteemed deed is commemorated here.
+This place is not a place of honor.
+No highly esteemed deed is commemorated here.